ajay-krishna-hub/ajay-krishna-hub/README.md

 - 👋 Hi, I’m @ajay-krishna-hub
 - 👀 I’m interested in ...
-Sensors, Motors, Controllers and pretty much Electronics in everything.
+Sensors, Motors, Controllers and pretty much the Electronics in everything.
 - 🌱 I’m currently learning ...
 Analog and Digital Electronics, Power Electronics, RTOS, Batteries,
 - 💞️ I’m looking to collaborate on ...Drones, Embedded Systems, Automotive Electronics
 - 📫 How to reach me ... ajaykrishnarv@gmail.com